-At DGY Dentistry, a root canal procedure usually takes only one appointment, approximately 2 hours, though sometimes with a more severe infection it can take two appointments to complete.
+At DGY Dentistry, a root canal procedure usually takes only one appointment, which lasts approximately two hours.
+A more severe infection may require two appointments to treat successfully.

-Here at DGY Dentistry, we can obtain a pre-authorization estimate from the insurance company, and co-pays vary depending on coverage, but on average, you can expect about 50-80% coverage from your insurance provider.
+Here at DGY Dentistry, we can obtain a pre-authorization estimate from the insurance company.
+Co-pays vary depending on coverage, but on average, you can expect about 50-80% coverage from your insurance provider for root canals.

 Do Root Canals Hurt?